-Government procurement under international agreements – goods and services procurement guide
+Government procurement under international agreements: Goods and services guide

 Find out the additional rules that apply when goods and services procurement needs to comply with procurement requirements under an international agreement.